Krista Chronister, Vice Provost for Graduate Studies

 Susan Campbell Hall, first floor

 1219 University of Oregon

 Eugene, Oregon 97403-1219

-The Graduate Council is responsible for oversight of graduate education at the University of Oregon.
-The council consists of a representative elected committee of twelve faculty members, two students, and the dean and associate dean of the Graduate School.
-The current Graduate Council membership is listed on the Graduate School website.
+The Graduate Council advises and makes recommendations to the vice provost for graduate studies on matters pertaining to graduate study at the University of Oregon, including changes or additions to policies and regulations governing graduate study.
+The council consists of a representative elected committee of 12 faculty members, two students, and the vice provost for graduate studies.
+The current Graduate Council membership is listed on the Division of Graduate Studies website.

 Advanced Degrees and Certificates

 The University of Oregon offers study leading to advanced degrees in the liberal arts and sciences and in the professional areas of business, conflict and dispute resolution, design, education, journalism and communication, and music.
 Program offerings are listed in the Graduate Majors and Specializations section of this catalog.

 For information about law degrees, see the School of Law section of this catalog.